Wulu

 Wulu was administered as part of Western Lakes State between 2015 and 2020 and Wulu town is the county HQ.
 A local market in Wulu town serves the county, although the availability and price of goods have been impacted by inflation and insecurity.
 Wulu is perhaps one of the most neglected counties in Lakes State in terms of infrastructure.
 Roads connecting Rumbek Centre to the Wulu County Administrative Headquarters are poor and many parts are insecure.

-Following the signing of the R-ARCSS in 2018, i raids on cattle camps have continued to occur within Wulu County, though the identity of the attackers is often either unclear or disputed (Sudan Tribune 2015; Radio Tamazuj 2019).
+Following the signing of the R-ARCSS in 2018, intermittent violence involving pastoralists and local farmers of Wulu was reported in Bargel Payam once again between 2020 and 2022, though was reportedly calmed following the intervention of Lakes State authorities.
+Periodic raids on cattle camps have continued to occur within Wulu County, though the identity of the attackers is often either unclear or disputed (Sudan Tribune 2015; Radio Tamazuj 2019).
 In some instances, raids are reported to have been conducted within or between parts of the Gok and Agar Dinka communities, and on occasion have allegedly involved Atuot/Atwot pastoralists from Yirol West.
-Occasional clashes have also occurred between pastoralists and security forces (Radio Tamazuj 2014).
+Occasional clashes have also occurred between pastoralists and security forces (Radio Tamazuj 2014), most recently in June and September 2023 (The Radio Community 2023).
 In December 2019, six Gok Dinka cattle traders were killed and a significant number of cattle stolen whilst the traders transited through Wulu County to reach Maridi, though there is no information regarding the identity of the attackers (Sudan Tribune 2019).
-More recent clashes have taken place in June and September 2023 (The Radio Community 2023).
-The security situation along roads in Wulu is reported to have improved since early 2022.

 Payams: Wulu (County Headquarters), Bargel, Domoloto, Makundi